viktorteren/Seto/README.md

 **BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs **(Under development, not completely implemented!!!)**

-**CHECK**: check if each derived FCPN/ACPN has a correct FCPN/ACPN structure
+**CHECK**: check if each derived FCPN/ACPN has a correct FCPN/ACPN structure, also in case of BDD usage check if excitation closure is satisfied

 ### Approximate algorithm using a script